openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxtabset

 > **NOTE**: Using fully undefined shapes may result in significantly higher memory consumption compared to inferring the same model with static shapes.
-> If the memory consumption is unacceptable but dynamic shapes are still required, the model can be reshaped using shapes with defined upper bound to reduce memory footprint.
+> If memory consumption is unacceptable but dynamic shapes are still required, the model can be reshaped using shapes with defined upper bounds to reduce memory footprint.

-Some runtime optimizations works better if the model shapes are known in advance.
+Some runtime optimizations work better if the model shapes are known in advance.
 Therefore, if the input data shape is not changed between inference calls, it is recommended to use a model with static shapes or reshape the existing model with the static input shape to get the best performance.

 @sphinxtabset